ChromatixAU/eslint-config-chromatix/README.md

 ### Additional Tips

 * Outputting code coverage reports with Jest?
 Add `--ignore-pattern coverage/` to your `eslint` command.
 * Want ESLint to list the filenames it is linting, even if everything passes?
-Add `set DEBUG=eslint:cli-engine && ` _before_ your `eslint` command.
+Add [cross-env](https://yarnpkg.com/en/package/cross-env) as a dev dependency and then add `cross-env DEBUG=eslint:cli-engine ` _before_ your `eslint` command.

 ## See also